 The optimal value of Constant Bit Rate

-The higher the Bit Rate, the better the quality, but higher Bit Rates create larger files.
+The higher the Bit Rate, the better the quality, but higher Bit Rates will result in larger files.

-Auto Bit Rate lets the application calculate the best Bit Rate of encoded audio depending on the Bit Rate of source files.
-Automatical Bit Rate preserves the audio quality and saves hard drive space.
-We recommend using automatical Bit Rate when there are no requirements for the value of output Bit Rate and if you don't want to get insights into audio conversion.
+Auto Bit Rate allows the application to calculate the optimal Bit Rate for encoded audio based on the Bit Rate of the source files.
+Automatic Bit Rate preserves the audio quality and saves hard drive space.
+We recommend using automatic Bit Rate when there are no specific requirements for the output Bit Rate value, and if you don't want to gain insights into audio conversion.

 16-64 kbps are used primarily for voice, which does not require high bandwidth.